 Sunay: Well, Sunay is an asshole.
 Enough said!

-Don’t get me wrong, but this generally happens to my weaker side.
+Don’t get me wrong, but this generally happens to be my weaker side.
 So when Sunay enquired of me on 5th of December about the plans, I was blank.
-Finally on 16th December a Skype group was created and Mota bhai was added to the same group.
-The discussions went at fast pace – Hotels, bus tickets, train tickets, then flight tickets, the lodging, the free lodging, the girls who will come, then the girls who won’t come, cancellations, confirmations!
-Time flew faster during those days.
+Finally, on 16th December a Skype group was created and Mota bhai was added to it.
+The discussions went at a fast pace – Hotels, bus tickets, train tickets, then flight tickets, the lodging, the free lodging, the girls who will come, then the girls who won’t come, cancellations, confirmations!
+Time used to fly faster back then.

-After I suppose 6-8 iterations, having removed Hampi, having added many, we finally had a plan!
+After I suppose 6-8 iterations, having removed Hampi, having added many other destinations, we finally had a plan!